-Our itinerary is very active, we’ll be hiking almost every day, and a few of the days are long.
-But you’ll have delicious home-cooked meal and a cozy bed at the end of each day.
+Our itinerary is very active.
+We’ll be hiking almost every day, and a few of the days are long.
+But you’ll have a delicious home-cooked meal and a cozy bed at the end of each day.
 We will be staying in family run guesthouses in the mountains, and we’ll have a car, so we don’t have to carry all our stuff.
 Read the itinerary below for more information about distances and elevation gain.
 If you are wondering about the difficulty of the hikes or the fitness level required, feel free to send us an email at [email protected]

 Here are the details:

-Day 1: We’ll leave Tbilisi in the morning, and make our way across Georgia to Svaneti, stopping by some historical sites along the way.
+Day 1: We leave Tbilisi in the morning, and make our way across Georgia to Svaneti, stopping by some historical sites along the way.
 We’ll arrive in the late afternoon to Nakra, a picturesque logging village that has seen little tourism.
 We’ll sit down to a hearty dinner with a local family and stay the night.

 Day 2: We make our way through the forests of the Nakra valley and over a small pass to Kichkhuldashi, a tiny village with a magnificent view over the Enguri valley.
 We will stay with Valeri and Maro, the last two inhabitants of the village.
 (Hiking: 10 km, +1,000m/-500m)